ZcashCommunityGrants/arboretum-notes/AllArboristCallNotes/Arborist Call 48-Notes.md

 [26:55] - **Nate**

 As we were working through this latest incident response, we have our own internal network monitoring and of course we were observing that but i don't know if our teams have had any brainstorming on this one but it does feel really important to me to have better public & shared monitoring.
-One thing we might do, i haven't shared this at all with our team so im not sure if theres blockers but maybe we can get our infrastructure team to start open sourcing more of the tooling we are using so at least others can set up their own with our open-source.
+One thing we might do, i haven't shared this at all with our team so i'm not sure if there's blockers but maybe we can get our infrastructure team to start open sourcing more of the tooling we are using so at least others can set up their own with our open-source.

 [27:47]